otto-de/gitactionboard/README.md

 ## Changelog

-Changelog can be found [here](https://github.com/otto-de/gitactionboard/blob/main/CHANGELOG.md)
+Changelog can be found [here](https://github.com/otto-de/gitactionboard/blob/main/CHANGELOG.md).

+## Contributing

+To contribute to GitactionBoard, have a look at our [contributing guidelines](https://github.com/otto-de/gitactionboard/blob/main/CONTRIBUTING.md).

 ## Features